 Meghalaya is well known for Eri silk or Ryndia.
 The fiber of this silk has cotton-like behavior.
 Eri has a rougher texture and is heavier than other silks but it can be spun into finer and shinier material.
 But it is softer than other silks or cotton which makes it the preferred fabric in Germany and some other European countries for making baby nappies.
 They are softer than cotton and not abrasive, therefore very suitable for baby’s tender skin.

-Eri silk rearing (and other silk rearing) and the making of silk is extremely labor intensive, constituting so many meticulous and cumbersome steps that include:
+Eri silk rearing (and another silk rearing) and the making of silk is extremely labor intensive, constituting so many meticulous and cumbersome steps that include:

 - Selecting the best quality cocoons for seed